You have just finished your real-time quantitative reverse transcription PCR or RT-qPCR experiment. Now what? How do you analyze your data?

 Ref. = Reference gene (actin). * Do the same with all control samples. ** Do the same with all treated samples.

-Use above values only for the sample 1 under control and treatment, calculate with the following formula.
+Use the above values only for the sample 1 under control and treatment, calculate with the following formula.

 Formula